 Understanding CNC Machining Vibration

-CNC machining vibration, also known as chatter, is a phenomenon that occurs during the machining process when the cutting tool and workpiece vibrate in a resonant frequency.
+CNC machining vibration, also known as machining chatter, is a phenomenon that occurs during the machining process when the cutting tool and workpiece vibrate in a resonant frequency.
 This can result in a poor surface finish on the machined part, as well as reduced tool life and decreased machining accuracy.

-Understanding the Different Types of Machining Vibrations and Their Effects on Precision Manufacturing
+The Different Types of Machining Vibrations

 There are several different types of machining vibration that can occur during the CNC machining process.
 These include: